Top 10 Free Apps Every Small Business Owner Should Have

 Running a small business is tough enough without the added stress of expensive software.

-I’ve sifted through countless options and narrowed it down to 10 genuinely free apps that help you manage your operations, stay organized, and keep things moving — without hidden fees or limited trials.
+I’ve sifted through countless options and narrowed it down to 10 free apps for small business owners that help you manage your operations, stay organized, and keep things moving — without hidden fees or limited trials.

 To make the cut, each app had to be: